jankazil/isd-lite-data/README.md

   - `data/USAF_ID-WBAN_ID-YYYY.gz`:
      files with observations of Swiss stations for which observations are available for download between 2020-12-03 and 2023-12-31.
 - `scripts/Switzerland_Observations_Load.py`
-  Load the ISDLite station observations into an xarray Dataset and produce:
+  Load the ISDLite station observationsand produce:
   - `data/switzerland_stations.2020-2023.nc`:
      netCDF file with observations of Swiss stations for which observations are available for download between 2020-12-03 and 2023-12-31.
 - `scripts/Switzerland_Observations_Load_netCDF.py`
-  Load the ISDLite Swiss station observations into an xarray Dataset and station metadata into a Pandas Dataframe from the netCDF file `data/switzerland_stations.2020-2023.nc`
+  Load the ISDLite Swiss station observations from the netCDF file `data/switzerland_stations.2020-2023.nc`

 ### Regional Downloads - Contiguous United States (CONUS)